Ranger Oil: International

 Beginning in the 1960s Ranger explored the potential of international production.
 In 1969 it explored projects in Indonesia and Abu Dhabi, but abandoned both endeavours.
 A decade later Ranger embarked on several international projects, most of which were unsuccessful.
 In 1978 the company joined a project led by British Petroleum to explore in the South China Sea and Yellow Sea.
 In 1984 and 1985 the group drilled 14 wells, only six of which produced oil, and only at non-commercial levels.
 Ranger abandoned the project in 1985.
 Between 1981 and 1985 Ranger participated in several projects in Australia, including offshore in the North West Shelf and in several properties in Western Australia.
 In November 1985 it sold all of its Australian interests.
 Between 1981 and 1983 it participated in two wells in Guyana, and between 1985 and 1989 explored in Pakistan's Badin region.
 In 1978 Ranger also considered exploration in Chile and Columbia but abandoned the project.
-The early 1990s saw participate in projects in Algeria, Angola, and Nambia.
+The early 1990s saw participate in projects in Algeria, Angola, and Namibia.